Gauge symmetry of the 3BF theory for a generic Lie 3-group: Symmetries of the action

 \section{Symmetries of the $3BF$ action}

 In order to systematically describe all gauge transformations of the $3BF$ action, we will discuss in turn each set of gauge parameters $\epsilon_{\mathfrak{g}}{}^{\alpha}$, $\epsilon_{\mathfrak{h}}{}^a{}_i$, $\epsilon_{\mathfrak{l}}{}^A{}_{ij}$, $\epsilon_{\mathfrak{m}}{}^{\alpha}{}_i$, and $\epsilon_{\mathfrak{n}}{}^a$, appearing in (\ref{eq:generator3BF}).
-The subsection \ref{secIVa} deals with the gauge group $G$, and the already familiar $G$-gauge transformations.
-In subsection \ref{secIVb} we discuss the gauge group $\tilde{H}_L$ which consists of the already familiar $H$-gauge and $L$-gauge transformations, while the subsection \ref{secIVc} examines the $M$-gauge and $N$-gauge transformations which are also present in the theory.
+The subsection \ref{secIVa} deals with the gauge group $G$, and the already familiar $G$-gauge transformations, which are already familiar from the ordinary $BF$ theory.
+In subsection \ref{secIVb} we discuss the gauge group $\tilde{H}_L$ which consists of the already familiar $H$-gauge and $L$-gauge transformations, familiar from the previous literature \cite{Wang2014}, while the subsection \ref{secIVc} examines the $M$-gauge and $N$-gauge transformations which are also present in the theory.
 Finally, the results of the subsections \ref{secIVa}, \ref{secIVb}, and \ref{secIVc} will be summarized in the subsection \ref{secIVd}, where we will present the complete structure of the gauge symmetry group.